Shubham567/CRA-MUI-Redux/README.md

 # CRA - Redux - MUI

 Template Repository for Create React App - Redux and Material Ui.
-May Add more useful dependency later
+May Add more useful dependency later.

+Also Contains a functional Reducer which Updates the Page Title and Meta Description.

+# Testing

+Take a look at Home.test.js

 # Getting Started with Create React App